-Our favourite recipes to make the most of your new pancake skills:
+Once you’ve got a handle on the basics, check out some of our favourite recipes to make the most of your new pancake-making skills.

-These straight-forward crêpes are all the more special with your own homemade berry compote, or serve with the all-time classic lemon and sugar.
+These straightforward crêpes are all the more special when served with your own homemade berry compote, or simply sprinkled with the all-time classic lemon and sugar.

-For a gluten-free version, these moist and fluffy pancakes feature ripe bananas and fibre-rich coconut flour.
-Easy to whip together in a blender, they make a healthy breakfast that's loaded with protein.
+For a gluten-free alternative, these moist and fluffy pancakes feature ripe bananas and fibre-rich coconut flour.
+Easy to whip together in a blender, they make a healthy and protein-packed breakfast.

-For delicious toppings, try this pancake recipe made with a yummy banana and quinoa flake batter.
-As with any pancake recipe, if you want to double it (especially if you have bananas that need using up), any extras will keep in the fridge for a few days or you can freeze them.
+For delicious toppings, try this pancake recipe made with a flavoursome banana and quinoa flake batter.
+As with any pancake recipe, if you want to double it (especially if you have bananas that need using up), any extras will keep in the fridge for a few days or can be easily frozen.

-For something altogether more indulgent, this pancake recipe is it!
-Made with full-fat cream cheese or mascarpone that melts into the batter and oozes out, these fluffy pancakes are also made all the fluffier with Chrissy's secret tip.
-Read the recipe to find out.
+For something altogether more indulgent, put your faith in Chrissy Teigen.
+Made with full-fat cream cheese or mascarpone that melts into the batter and oozes out, these fluffy pancakes are made all the fluffier with Chrissy’s secret tip.
+Read the recipe to find out more.

 With a fragrant orange-flower syrup, these Middle-Eastern-inspired pancakes are deliciously decadent.
-“Don’t think breakfast pancakes” but rather a pudding, says Nigella, although we reckon these could probably pass for an indulgent brunch.
-Scented with cardamom, these are dreamy, light, aromatic and sweet.
+“Don’t think breakfast pancakes” but rather a pudding, says Nigella, although we reckon these could probably pass as an indulgent brunch.
+Scented with cardamom, they are light, aromatic and sweet.

-For a savoury vibe, try these buckwheat galettes with fresh spinach, spicy harissa and a runny egg yolk.
-You can swap in other fillings too, depending on what you've got in the fridge – ham and Cheddar, smoked salmon and cream cheese, even roasted vegetables and egg.
-Or try Rick Stein's Buckwheat Crepes with Eggs and Mushrooms.
+For a savoury vibe, try these buckwheat galettes with egg and mushroom.
+You can swap in other fillings too, depending on what you’ve got in the fridge – ham and Cheddar, smoked salmon and cream cheese, or even roasted vegetables.